 Testing application fault resiliency

 High availability is a fundamental part of the SQL Database and SQL Managed Instance platform that works transparently for your database application.
-However, we recognize that you may want to test how the automatic failover operations initiated during planned or unplanned events would impact the application before you deploy it to production.
-You can call a special API to restart a database or an elastic pool, which will in turn trigger a failover.
+However, we recognize that you may want to test how the automatic failover operations initiated during planned or unplanned events would impact an application before you deploy it to production.
+You can manually trigger a failover by calling a special API to restart a database, an elastic pool, or a managed instance.
 In the case of a zone redundant database or elastic pool, the API call would result in redirecting client connections to the new primary in an Availability Zone different from the Availability Zone of the old primary.
 So in addition to testing how failover impacts existing database sessions, you can also verify if it changes the end-to-end performance due to changes in network latency.
-Because the restart operation is intrusive and a large number of them could stress the platform, only one failover call is allowed every 30 minutes for each database or elastic pool.
+Because the restart operation is intrusive and a large number of them could stress the platform, only one failover call is allowed every 30 minutes for each database, elastic pool, or managed instance.

 Azure SQL Database and Azure SQL Managed Instance feature a built-in high availability solution, that is deeply integrated with the Azure platform.
-It is dependent on Service Fabric for failure detection and recovery, on Azure Blob storage for data protection, and on Availability Zones for higher fault tolerance.
+It is dependent on Service Fabric for failure detection and recovery, on Azure Blob storage for data protection, and on Availability Zones for higher fault tolerance (as mentioned earlier in document not applicable to Azure SQL Managed Instance yet).
 In addition, SQL Database and SQL Managed Instance leverage the Always On availability group technology from the SQL Server instance for replication and failover.
 The combination of these technologies enables applications to fully realize the benefits of a mixed storage model and support the most demanding SLAs.